Asbjoern/atxpi/README.md

 changes from HIGH to LOW.

 ## RPI Power Scripts Installation (Arch) ##
 Log into the RPI and become root.
+You will need to install git and WiringPi:

+    [root@alarmpi ~]$ pacman -Sy git wiringpi

-Then clone the repo and copy required files.
+Next, clone the repo and copy required files.

     [root@alarmpi ~]$ git clone https://github.com/steelcaverobotics/atxpi.git
     [root@alarmpi ~]$ mkdir /opt/atxpi